-\textbf{Images Containing Text}~~Images containing text, which were largely absent from real data, were generated exclusively using GPT-Image-1, as Nano Banana exhibited limited ability to render non-English text.
+\textbf{Images Containing Text.}~~Images containing text, which were largely absent from real data, were generated exclusively using GPT-Image-1, as Nano Banana exhibited limited ability to render non-English text.
 We defined three levels of text length (a single word, a short phrase of up to five words, and a longer sentence).
 We combined each with two scene types: text rendered directly within a landscape (e.g., ocean, forest) and text appearing naturally in the environment (e.g., on signs in real scenes).
-These six prompt patterns were generated in English and subsequently translated into Japanese and Chinese to enrich multilingual text-containing images.
+These six prompt patterns were generated in English and subsequently translated into Japanese and Chinese to enrich the multilingual text in images.

-\textbf{Scene Diversity}~~Finally, all synthetic prompts were designed to incorporate scene diversity, including European cityscapes, university campuses, tropical beaches, event halls, and other varied environments.
-The generated subjects were ensured to be well-framed, resulting in images suitable for use as high-quality reference material.
+\textbf{Scene Diversity.}~~Finally, all synthetic prompts were designed to incorporate scene diversity, including European cityscapes, university campuses, tropical beaches, event halls, and other varied environments.
+The generated subjects were well-framed, resulting in images suitable for use as high-quality reference material.